configcat/docs/website/docs/advanced/targeting.md

 ### Example

-Let's say you have two users and two different Feature Flags with percentage-based targeting.
+Let's say you have two users and two different feature flags with percentage-based targeting.

 |      | isTwitterSharingEnabled                                                                 | isFacebookSharingEnabled                                                                   |
 | ---- | --------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------ |
 | Jane | `hash('Jane' + 'isTwitterSharingEnabled') mod 100` <br/>-> The assigned number is **8** | `hash('Jane' + 'isFacebookSharingEnabled') mod 100`  <br/>-> The assigned number is **64** |
 | Joe  | `hash('Joe' + 'isTwitterSharingEnabled') mod 100` <br/>-> The assigned number is **32** | `hash('Joe' + 'isFacebookSharingEnabled') mod 100` <br/>-> The assigned number is **12**   |

-1. Let's start with both Feature Flags set to **0% ON / 100% OFF**.
+1. Let's start with both feature flags set to **0% ON / 100% OFF**.

 |      | isTwitterSharingEnabled <br/> 0% ON / 100% OFF | isFacebookSharingEnabled <br/> 0% ON / 100% OFF |
 | ---- | ---------------------------------------------- | ----------------------------------------------- |
 | Jane | 8 >= 0 <br/>-> **OFF**                         | 64 >= 0 <br/>-> **OFF**                         |
 | Joe  | 32 >= 0 <br/>-> **OFF**                        | 12 >= 0 <br/>-> **OFF**                         |

-2. Let's set both Feature Flags to **10% ON / 90% OFF**.
+2. Let's set both feature flags to **10% ON / 90% OFF**.

 |      | isTwitterSharingEnabled <br/> 10% ON / 90% OFF | isFacebookSharingEnabled <br/> 10% ON / 90% OFF |
 | ---- | ---------------------------------------------- | ----------------------------------------------- |